microsoft/calculator-specs/active/Launch_behaviour_settings/README.md

 ![Figure 4: Small window view](./Assets_and_Images/Settings_launch_behaviour_small_view.jpg)
 <br/>*Figure 4: Small window view*

-NOTE: these titles and descriptions are up for discussion and are subject to change. <br/>
+NOTE: the above are only concepts; the final design may vary, and is subject to change. <br/>
 These graphics are based on my [calculator fork's "LaunchBehaviourSpec" branch](https://github.com/Chips1234/calculator/tree/LaunchBahviourSpec)

 ### Appendix
-Risks: I do not see any.
+Risks: Not applicable.
-Phases: I don't think this requires phases to be implemented.
+Phases: Not needed.